reypapin/Domain-Name-Classification-with-LLM/Readme.md

-# Domain Name Classification with Contextual Learning
+# Domain Name Classification Using LLM with Contextual Learning and Supervised Fine-Tuning

 This repository contains the code for training and evaluating models to classify domain names into two categories: Domain Generation Algorithms (DGAs) and normal domain names, using contextual learning techniques.
 The primary programming language used for development is Python.